-As part of their Structural Behavior Laboratory course, Lehigh University students tested this 10-foot-high concrete column in the 5,000,000-pound universal testing machine in Fritz Engineering Laboratory.
-The ability to conduct such full-scale testing in an academic setting is a uniquely Lehigh experience.
+Lehigh University students test a10-foot-high concrete column in the 5,000,000-pound universal testing machine in Fritz Engineering Laboratory.

 Engineering faculty at Lehigh's P.C.
-Rossin College of Engineering and Applied Science are included in a consortium that was recently awarded \$2.5 million by the U.S. Department of Transportation (US DOT) in its first round of funding for Regional University Transportation Centers.
+Rossin College of Engineering and Applied Scienceare included in a consortium that was recently awarded \$2.5 million by the U.S. Department of Transportation (US DOT) in its first round of funding for Regional University Transportation Centers.
 The multi-year grant is authorized under the Fixing America's Surface Transportation Act or the FAST Act, the first federal law in more than a decade to provide long-term funding certainty for surface transportation infrastructure planning and investment.

 The \$2.5 million grant will establish the Center for Integrated Asset Management for Multi-Modal Transportation Infrastructure Systems (CIAMTIS).
-The group, led by Pennsylvania State University, University Park, is comprised of seven universities, which includes-in addition to Lehigh- George Mason University, the University of Delaware, Virginia Tech, Morgan State University, West Virginia University and Pennsylvania State University, Altoona.
+The group, led by Pennsylvania State University, University Park, is comprised of seven universities, which includes-in addition to Lehigh-George Mason University, the University of Delaware, Virginia Tech, Morgan State University, West Virginia University and Pennsylvania State University, Altoona.